 Richard Godwin's garden project with railway sleepers

-As you can see I have used the softwood sleepers for a small retaining wall to the top patio and then a larger retaining wall.
-I have also created a raised pond, raised flower bed, steps and even a bench with the one remaining sleeper!
+As you can see I have used the softwood railway sleepers for a small retaining wall to the top patio and then a larger retaining wall.
+I have also created a raised pond, raised flower bed, steps and even a bench with the one remaining railway sleepers!
 The possibilities are endless.
-All sleepers were held together with the brilliant timberlok screws purchased from yourselves.
-I would recommend these to anyone as they lock the sleepers together strongly as the name suggests.
+All railway sleepers were held together with the brilliant Timberlok screws purchased from yourselves.
+I would recommend these to anyone as they lock the railway sleepers together strongly as the name suggests.

 Richard Godwin